hanng00/collector/product-design.md

 A web workspace that behaves like a preconfigured spreadsheet.
 Columns defined with descriptions.
 Shareable link.
 No signup required for basic contribution.
 Drag‑and‑drop file ingestion.
 Automatic parsing and field extraction using language models.
 Contributors can enter data directly, reorder columns, and attach files.
 The requester receives clean, normalized data.

+## Product Principles (Durable Spec)

+This doc is written to survive iterations.

+* **User stories and loops are the source of truth.** They should remain stable even as UI, schemas, and implementation details evolve.
+* **Data models are provisional.** Expect them to change as real usage reveals the right abstractions.
+* **Minimize friction at the edges.** The best growth is created by effortless sharing and instant contribution.
+* **Gate creation power, not viewing.** Virality requires that recipients can view (and ideally fork) without hard walls.

 ## Primary User Flows

 ### 1. Requester (Creator)